neelaruban/neelaruban.github.io/_posts/2023-08-03-eks-cluster-upgrades.md

 5. The tricky part is the stateful applications - unlike the stateless applications, you have to come to terms with accepting a small downtime (the main aim is to reduce the risk of the downtimes to a minimum as possible).
 > Due to Amazon EBS constraints, we can't deploy stateful sets in both clusters simultaneously for migration.
 Amazon EBS volumes can only be mounted on one instance at a time, and the same volumes will be used for the new deployment instantly.
 6. Scale down the stateful set applications to zero replicas.
-7. Get the list of all PVs you are planning to migrate.
+7. Get the list of all Persistent Volumes ( PV) you are planning to migrate.
 8. Find all the corresponding EBS Volumes associated with them.
 9. Snapshot all the EBS Volumes from the previous step (in case something goes wrong).
 10. Patch PersistentVolumes reclaim policy as Retain.
-This will keep the EBS volume in AWS even if the PV or PVC is accidentally deleted from the cluster.
+This will keep the EBS volume in AWS even if the PV or Persistent Volume Claims ( PVC ) is accidentally deleted from the cluster.
 11. Backup the PV and PVC definitions in a file (which will be used in the new cluster).
 12. Deploy the stateless apps in the new green cluster and also scale them down to zero so nothing is attached to any PVC in the new environment.
 13. Delete the new PVCs that were created for those stateful deployments.
 This should, in turn, delete the empty PV and EBS Volumes created for the new cluster.